lsem_equations.RdThese are a set of really basic functions that facilitate building LimeSurvey Expression Manager (LSEM) equations.

 building LSEM equations.

-to specify a logical
+ls_eq_is() uses ls_eq_build() to specify a logical

-expression that is true when varCode
+expression that is true when varCode equals value.

-builds an if/then/else expression; if
+ls_eq_if() builds an if/then/else expression; if

-evaluates to TRUE, the LSEM uses ifExpr
+cond evaluates to TRUE, the LSEM uses ifExpr;

-otherwise, it uses elseExpr
+otherwise, it uses elseExpr.

-checks a question against a regular expression.
+ls_eq_ifRegex checks a question against a regular expression.

-and ls_eq_isUnchecked()
+ls_eq_isChecked() and ls_eq_isUnchecked() return an

 expression evaluating whether a checkbox is checked (or not).

-(i.e. it prepends {
+(i.e. it prepends { and appends }).

-(i.e. it prepends '
+(i.e. it prepends ' and appends ').

 ls_eq_build("questionCode", "==", "Y");